Sexual Harassment and Sexual Violence Policy

 In response to all complaints, Empire promises prompt and equitable resolution through a reliable and impartial investigation of complaints, including the opportunity for both parties to present witnesses or other evidence.
 The time necessary to conduct an investigation will vary based on complexity but will generally be completed within sixty (60) days of receipt of the complaint.
-Empire shall maintain confidentiality for all parties to the extent possible, but absolute confidentiality cannot be guaranteed.
 In cases where a student does not give consent for an investigation, Empire will weigh the student’s request for confidentiality against the impact on School safety to determine whether an investigation must proceed.
-Complainants should be aware that in a formal investigation due process generally requires that the identity of the charging party and the substance of the complaint be revealed to the person charged with the alleged harassment.
+Complainants should be aware that in a formal investigation due process requires that the identity of the charging party and the substance of the complaint be revealed to the person charged with the alleged harassment.

 If Empire determines that unlawful harassment or sexual violence has occurred, immediate appropriate corrective action will be taken in accordance with the circumstances involved, and Empire will take steps to prevent the recurrence of any harassment or discrimination.
 Any employee determined by Empire to be responsible for unlawful harassment or discrimination will be subject to appropriate disciplinary action, up to and including termination.
 Remedies for student-related claims may include, but are not limited to, an order to stay away, suspension, or expulsion.